cewing/training.python_web/source/presentations/week04.rst

 .. class:: incremental

-Put the permissions back to how they were before.
+| Put the permissions back to how they were before:
+| $ chmod 755 cgi-bin/cgi_1.py

 Break It Differently
 --------------------